My husband and I are approaching nearly 50 years of marriage, and, we continue to be a work in progress!

-There is nothing like marriage to show you your own sinfulness, or the depth of God’s love, or any number of other lessons.
-That there is nothing like marriage to sanctify you and make you more Christ-like.
+There is nothing like marriage to show you your own sinfulness, the depth of God’s love, or any number of other lessons.
+There is nothing like marriage to sanctify you and make you more Christ-like.
 I’ve learned it isn’t about me pointing my finger at my husband and saying, “Look how you need to change” in XYZ area of your life.
 Instead, marriage is about me addressing indwelling sin in my own life.

 A Work in Progress

-As I look back I am shocked at how much I needed to be humbled in areas of pride and selfishness, but looking ahead, I confess I see so much more hard work of weeding and pruning.
+As I look back I am shocked at how much I needed to be humbled in areas of pride and selfishness, and looking ahead, I confess I see so much more hard work of weeding and pruning.
 There is an acute awareness that I need a deeper ‘fear of the Lord’ in my marriage – for in it there is the wisdom and understanding needed to finish well.